amukher3/Sarcasm_vs_Satire/README.md

 This is an effort to solve the problem in a generalised manner so that it generalizes to any english language text, having class ratios of any order with sentences of various lenghts.

-This is still 'work in progress' with a test-set accuracy of around 0.7 in a medium sized corpus.
+This is still 'work in progress' with a test-set accuracy of around 0.73 in a medium sized corpus.
 I am hoping, in future this might lead to a open source contribution in the form of some kind of API.

+***Commit history is in my Bit-bucket account***

 `Any query/question/concerns can be addressed to: abhi0787@gmail.com ,amukher3@rockets.utoledo.edu`